AnthonyTechnologies/python-styleguide/syntax.md

 ### 2.7 Blank Lines
 Two blank lines between top-level definitions, be they function or class definitions.
 One blank line between method definitions and between the docstring of a class and the first method.
 No blank line following a def line.
-Use single blank lines as you judge appropriate within functions or methods.
+Use single blank lines as judged appropriate within functions or methods.

 Blank lines need not be anchored to the definition.
 For example, related comments immediately preceding function, class, and method definitions can make sense.
-Consider if your comment might be more useful as part of the docstring.
+Consider whether the comment might be more useful as part of the docstring.

 ### 2.8 Whitespace